stegmaierj/LiveCellMiner/README.md

 - *Error Bar Step*: The frequency at which error bars are plotted.
 Used to avoid cluttered visualizations.
 Only effective if *Show Error Bars?* is enabled.

 - *Rel.
 Regression Time Range*: Range of frames relative to the synchronization time point that will be used for computing regression-based single features to be visualized as box plots.
 E.g., 1-5 would indicate to use frames 1-5 after the mitotic event for computing the slope of the regression line.

+- *Multiple Comparison*: Selects the correction mode used for multiple comparison testing.

 - *Summarize Experiments?*: If enabled, the oligos of different experiments will be summarized.